It’s obscene when…

 Meanwhile, the $2-per-day-poor are earning 33 cents per hour, assuming they 'work' the same number of hours per week.
 Unrealistic comparison I know, but there's something very wrong with this.

-In Bart’s $11m scientology d’oh-nation, we read about one of the voice talents in The Simpson’s, the popular TV show.
+In Bart's $11m scientology d'oh-nation [in News, no longer available], we read about one of the voice talents in The Simpson's, the popular TV show.